davemckenna01/shync/Readme.md

 ## code === 0

-shync callbacks always receive the return code of the command run.
-If the command was not successful or otherwise returned something other than
+shync callbacks always receive the [return code](ttp://en.wikipedia.org/wiki/Exit_status) of the command that was run.
+If the command was unsuccessful or otherwise returned something other than 0, the first non-zero return code will be passed.

 ## bypassFingerprint